Reference Page

 The current court and regulator picture

-Regulators are moving too.
 FDA removed suicidality warning language from the obesity GLP-1 labels in January 2026, and FDA separately announced action against non-FDA-approved GLP-1 products in February 2026.
-Both developments matter because they change what a careful page should say and what it should avoid saying.
+Both developments changed the public safety picture.

 Trials and studies worth watching

 ClinicalTrials.gov entries are useful because they show where the medical conversation may move next.
-The most relevant current entries for this site are the studies on gastric contents, semaglutide-induced gastric retention, and reproductive or IVF questions.
+The most relevant current entries here are the studies on gastric contents, semaglutide-induced gastric retention, and reproductive or IVF questions.

 Why approved and non-approved products need to stay separate